Employee records: End of year review & preparing for next year

 These files include:

 • Worker’s compensation claims.
-Worker’s compensation is an insurance program that provides pay and medical benefits to employees that were injured on the job.
-You’re legally required to hold on to these forms, so don’t throw them out.
+Worker’s compensation is an insurance program that provides pay and medical benefits to employees who were injured on the job.
+You must hold on to these forms legally, so don’t throw them out.

 • Medical records.
 OSHA requires companies to hold on to employees’ medical information for the duration of their employment.
 Examples of medical records include first-aid records, prescriptions, medical opinions and diagnoses, medical exams, and lab tests.

 • I-9 forms.
-The IRS requires you to fill out and retain an I-9 form for every one of your employees.
+The IRS requires you to fill out and retain an I-9 form for all your employees.
 These forms verify that your employees can legally work in the United States.

 • Background checks.
-This varies from state to state, but if your state permits background checks, you’ll need to keep them on file.
+This varies from state to state, but if your state permits background checks, you must keep them on file.

 • Employee investigation forms.
-You’ll need to keep any forms relating to an employee investigation, such as disciplinary action or a negative performance review.
+You must keep any forms relating to an employee investigation, such as disciplinary action or a negative performance review.

 While personnel files are primarily for the company’s use, confidential files such as these are required by law and should be kept in a secure location.